TobyLobster/StarshipCommand2022/README.md

 This is an update to the original 1983 game Starship Command by Peter Irvin.

-As always, nothing written here is meant to denigrate the original work from 1983, which remains a remarkable achievement in the world before such things as the internet, source control, fast reliable storage media, extensive information and a community about the inner workings of the BBC Micro, etc. It all just highlights the benefits we have today.
+As always, nothing written here is meant to denigrate the original work from 1983, which remains a remarkable achievement in the world before such things as the Internet, source control, fast reliable storage media, extensive information and a community about the inner workings of the BBC Micro, etc. It all just highlights the benefits we have today.

 This new version features: